CCI-MOC/hil/docs/testing.md

 # Configuration

-By installing the requirements for HaaS (done via: `pip install -r requirements.txt` in the root directory), you will automatically receive a recent version of pytest and be ready to test the code.
-You also need to have haas installed, which can be done using: `pip install -e .` from the haas root directory.
-Using pip's `-e .` option installs the haas in editable mode, which has the advantage that one need not reinstall every time a file is changed!
+By installing HaaS and its dependencies in the virtual environment (done
+via: `pip install -e .` in the root directory), you will automatically receive a recent version of pytest and be ready to test the code.
+Using pip's `-e` option installs the haas in editable mode, which has the advantage that one need not reinstall every time a file is changed!

 Most of the tests use a common set of default configuration options, as seen in `testsuite.cfg.default`.
 If you wish to override these parameters, you may copy it to `testsuite.cfg` and edit.
 In the future, this will allow developers to do things like test against different DBMSes (for the moment some changes are needed to the test suite to actually support this).
+For now, it's mostly interesting when running the deployment tests (see below).

 # Running